 Driving without a license is a crime in all states, including Georgia.
-However, there is a big difference between not having a valid license at all and simply forgetting your legally-issued license at home.
-Both have consequences, but the former is much more serious.
+However, there’s a difference between not having a valid license at all and simply forgetting your legally issued license at home.
+Both have consequences, but the former is more serious.

 Someone could be charged with driving without a license if:

 - They drove while their license was revoked, suspended, or canceled

 - They never applied for a driver’s license at all

 What if This Is Your First Offense?

 A first-time driving without a valid license violation in Georgia can include:

 The above refers to the first offense within the last five years.
 If the driver is caught driving without a valid license a second time within five years, the penalties are fines between $1000 and $2500, minimum of 10 days in jail, and additional license suspension time.

 A second or third conviction within five years is considered a high and aggravated misdemeanor.
 If there is a fourth conviction within five years, it’s a felony.